Protests over housing of asylum seekers were hijacked by thugs – Irish premier

 The violent clashes led to a security guard requiring hospital treatment.

-Premier Simon Harris said those engaged in the riots are not “protesters”.
+Premier Simon Harris said on Tuesday that those engaged in the riots were not “protesters”.

 He added: “I am somewhat perplexed that this morning that I still hear in media and political discourse a reference to protesters.